 - The Walking Dead Vol. 8: Made to Suffer by Robert Kirkman – Ashar’s latest comic book read.
 She’s almost always got comic books going!

 - Game Show Network – Doesn’t every family binge-watch Family Feud with Steve Harvey?
 No?
 Just us?

 - Part-Time Genius – Another podcast we like.
-This month’s favorite episodes included 9 Facts to Make You Smile and Why Are We Obsessed With World Records?, which was particularly interesting as Sarah’s one request EVERY Christmas for the past 10 years or so has been the Guinness Book.
+This month’s favorite episodes included 9 Facts to Make You Smile and Why Are We Obsessed With World Records?, which was particularly interesting as Ashar’s one request EVERY Christmas for the past 10 years or so has been the Guinness Book.

 - The Big Bang Theory – Comedy for nerds that we all love.

 - I Now Pronounce You Chuck and Larry – Ashar laughed and laughed through this!

 - Octopussy – We actually watched this because we misread a Facebook post and thought Roger Moore just died.
 Only, he’d died back in May.
 Oops.

 - Grease – One of our favorite musicals.

 - Stranger Things – Kaitlyn, Ashar, Chris and I are watching this together.
 Ashar and Chris had already been through all of the first season, and they’re catching Kaitlyn and I up before the second one comes out later in October.